sasjs/rockroller/README.md

 * `appLoc` -> the metadata or viya folder root location in which to build the app

-At this point you can already run `sasjs cb sas9` or `sasjs cb viya` from the root of the project to compile and build a program you can run in SAS.
+At this point you can already run `sasjs cb -t sas9` or `sasjs cb -t viya` from the root of the project to compile and build a program you can run in SAS to generate the app.

 ## Build & Deploy Instructions